wilsonmar/wilsonmar.github.io/_posts/2018-09-07-git-config.md

    <pre>git@github.com:wilsonmar/some-repo</pre>

-   We should use two-factor becuase it is good security practice.
+   We should use two-factor because it is good security practice.
 The "two" means we use an alternate form of identification, in a number from an authentictor app (such as Google Authenticator) on that smart phone you're always looking at.

    ### PROTIP: --depth=1